feather-game-engine/feather/README.md

 ## Technology

 This project uses SDL2/OpenGL for access to input and graphics hardware.
 SDL is already included in this template.
-Building this project is still a bit tough, as I am still experimenting with buildsystems.
+The project uses SCons as a buildsystem.
 I hope to be able to get something worked out soon.
 If you find something that works well with the engine, feel free to either open an issue or open a PR implementing it yourself.

 ## Developers